What is industrial action?

 - a ban, limitation or restriction by employees on performing or accepting work

-- a failure or refusal by employees to attend work or perform any work
+- a failure or refusal by employees to attend work or perform any work; and

 - the lockout of employees from their employment by their employer.

-Forms of industrial action that are commonly taken by employees include strikes, bans on certain types of work or performing work in a way that's intended to slow down that work.
+Forms of industrial action that are commonly taken by employees against their employers include strikes, bans on certain types of work or performing work in a way that's intended to slow down that work.

 Industrial action also includes when an employer responds to industrial action by locking out employees from a worksite.
 But they don't always have the right to do so.